GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 > **Facet by blank** - a binary facet of 'true' or 'false'.
 Rows appear in the 'true' facet if they have no data present in that column.
 This is useful when looking for missing data.

-#### Exercise:  Using Facets find what data is missing in `Crash_Type` column
+#### Activity - what data is missing in `Crash_Type` column
-Find out how many records are missing crash type data?
+Use facets to find out how many records are missing crash type data?

-{% include modal.md button="Solution" color="success" title="Activity solution" text="Select Facet > Customized facets > Facet by Blank or Null
+{% include modal.md button="Solution" color="success" title="Activity 2 solution" text="Select Facet > Customized facets > Facet by Blank or Null

 > Result: 13.
 All correspond to the `Crash_Nature` type of Hit Animal, so it might be possible to identify the missing values from this information." %}